 \section{Baryonic Collapse and Seed-Mass Scale inside ULDM Solitons}

-Let us now place baryons inside the dark matter soliton.
-Realistically collapsing atomic gas generically develops a finite-density isothermal core owing to shocks and efficient radiative cooling.
+We now consider baryons embedded within the dark matter soliton.
+In realistic collapse scenarios, atomic gas generically develops a finite-density isothermal core owing to shocks and efficient radiative cooling~\cite{10.1093/mnras/stad1179}.
 Therefore, a pseudo-isothermal profile \be \rho_b(r) = \frac{\rho_{0}}{1+r^2/r^2_c} \ee is the physically relevant description for the gas cloud ~\cite{trinca2026huntingcosmicgiantsformation}, where $\rho_0$ is the central density and $r_c$ is the core radius of the gas cloud.
-For the peudo-isothermal profile adopted in this work, the baryon mass up to radius $r$ is given by \be M_b(r)=4 \pi \rho_{0}\, r_c^3 \left( \frac{r}{r_c}- \arctan \frac{r}{r_c} \right) =4 \pi \rho_{0}\, r_c^3 G\left(\frac{r}{r_c}\right), \ee where $G(x)=x-\arctan (x)$.
+For the pseudo-isothermal profile adopted in this work, the baryon mass up to radius $r$ is given by \be M_b(r)=4 \pi \rho_{0}\, r_c^3 \left( \frac{r}{r_c}- \arctan \frac{r}{r_c} \right) =4 \pi \rho_{0}\, r_c^3 G\left(\frac{r}{r_c}\right), \ee where $G(x)\equiv x-\arctan (x)$.
 We adopt this mass profile for initial gas distribution within the ULDM cores.
-The concentration for the pseudo-isothermal profile $c_r\equiv r_{vir}/r_c$ can be about $30$ \cite{Shapiro_1999}, where $r_{vir}$ is the virial radius of the gas clouds.
-Since we expect baryons to collapse into the gravitational potential well of ULDM cores, for simplicity, we assume $r_{vir}$ is equal to the half-mass radius $r_{1/2}$ of the ULDM soliton cores.
+The concentration parameter for the pseudo-isothermal profile $c_r\equiv r_{vir}/r_c$ is typically about $30$ \cite{Shapiro_1999}, where $r_{vir}$ is the virial radius of the gas clouds.
+Since we expect baryons to collapse into the gravitational potential well of ULDM soliton cores, for simplicity, we assume $r_{vir}$ is equal to the half-mass radius $r_{1/2}$ of the ULDM soliton cores.
 Then, $M_b(r_{vir})\simeq 0.2 M_{sol}/2 \simeq 4 \pi \rho_{0} r_c^3G(r_{vir}/r_c)$, where $0.2$ represents the approximate mass ratio of baryon to dark matter.